mike1234-pixel/kf-test/README.md

 ## Styling

 I have used plain CSS to demonstrate my skills in the fundamentals.
 I have chosen CSS Modules as this helps in scoping CSS in frameworks like React.

+The app is responsive down to 220px width screens.